Legal information about Family Violence laws and resources

 - can order that your partner have no contact with you

-- can give police power to remove your partner from your home (owned or rented)
+- can give police power to remove your partner from the place where you live (owned or rented), and/or, go with you or your partner to the home to oversee getting personal items

 An EPO gives immediate, short-term help.
-It gives you time to look at longer-term options like a peace bond, criminal charges, or applying to family court.
+It gives you time to look at longer-term options like applying for a peace bond, making a report to the police to see about possible criminal charges, or applying to family court.

-An EPO is not a custody order.
-While custody can be granted in an application for an EPO, it is not common.
-Talk to a family lawyer about custody, parenting arrangements, child and spousal support, and dividing family assets and debts.
+An EPO is not a parenting order.
+While care of a child can be granted in an application for an EPO, it is not common.
+Talk to a family lawyer about parenting arrangements like decision-making responsibility and parenting time, and other family law issues like child and spousal support, and dividing family assets and debts.
+If an EPO that covers care of a child is put in place, the EPO will temporarily replace any other court order that covers parenting arrangements.
+When the EPO runs out the other court order will be in place.

 An EPO can last up to 30 days.
 It may be extended for up to another 30 days.
 If you want an extension you must apply to court at least one week before the EPO runs out.
 Or, if you have new evidence, you could apply for a new EPO.